btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. note::

   The ``VCFReader`` class can read both uncompressed and compressed VCF files (gzipped).
 If your input file is in PHYLIP or STRUCTURE format, it will be forced to be biallelic.
 To handle more than two alleles per site, use the VCF format.
+However, also note that many of the analyses implemented in ``PopGenStatistics`` and ``NRemover2`` are designed for biallelic and diploid data.

 The Population Map File
 -----------------------